Ilisos: Modern route

 Here there is also the Shrine of the God Pan.
 This rocky outcrop with a small natural cave and two perpendicular faces was found to have a relief of the god Pan.
 This deity of wild nature was worshiped regularly in caves and rocky terrain.
 Pan is depicted striding to the right with the "pipes of Pan" in his right hand and a stick for hunting hares on the left.
-Others believe that this is the Shrine of the Nymphs and the river god Acheloos, with a spring of cold water, a plane tree and a willow, where, as Plato writes, Socrates and Phaedros sat during their philosophical chats.
+Others believe that this is the Shrine of the Nymphs and the river-god Achelous, with a spring of cold water, a plane tree and a willow, where, as Plato writes, Socrates and Phaedros sat during their philosophical chats.
 It then flows under Theseos Avenue, in the suburb of Kallithea, its original course turning sharply northwest to join the Kifissos River, of which it was once a tributary.
 The Ilisos is now routed straight to sea, coming to surface and flowing into the Saronic Gulf in the middle of Phaleron Bay.